 How to Get There?

-Despite being one of the most famous Greek islands, Naxos still misses an international airport.
+Despite being one of the most famous Greek islands, Naxos misses an international airport.
 You can fly to Athens and then take a domestic flight or a ferry to Naxos.
-It is also connected to Mykonos and Santorini by ferries.
+Ferries also connect Mykonos and Santorini.

 The Bahamas

-The Bahamas is among the most beautiful tropical islands in the Caribbean and the best travel destinations worldwide.
+The Bahamas is among the most beautiful tropical islands in the Caribbean and one of the best travel destinations worldwide.
 It comprises 700 islands, giving you enough adventures to experience through numerous visits.
-The Bahamas holidays feature sunny weather, clear waters, sandy beaches, historical attractions, and various aquatic activities.
+Bahamas holidays feature sunny weather, clear waters, sandy beaches, historical attractions, and various aquatic activities.

-Eleuthera Island in the Bahamas boasts a world-famous natural wonder, the Glass Window Bridge.
-A ride on the bridge will leave you astonished at the scene of the dark blue Atlantic waters contrasting with the bright turquoise Eleuthera waters.
+Eleuthera Island in the Bahamas boasts a world-famous natural wonder: the Glass Window Bridge.
+A ride on the bridge will leave you astonished by the contrast of the dark blue Atlantic waters with the bright turquoise Eleuthera waters.

 How to Get There?

-The Bahamas is easy to reach, whether by air or sea.
-Its major international airport, the Lynden Pindling International Airport, is in the capital island and receives flights from all over the world.
+The Bahamas is easy to reach by air or sea.
+Its major international airport, the Lynden Pindling International Airport, is on the capital island and receives flights from all over the world.
 An alternative option is to sail from Florida to the Bahamas by ferry.

 More Tropical Islands